Matching summer students with research mentors and sponsors.

 We will be asking OSRE 2023 students and contributors to share their progress on a regular basis.
 We are excited to be able to highlight their work through our blogs and in events such as our Open Source Sympoium.
 See more about how we highlight student work in this blog.

 The UCSC OSPO is looking for mentors to be part of our 2023 Open Source Research Experience Program (OSRE), which this year also includes a new initiative – the Summer of Reproducibility (SoR).
-Please read the instructions for participating mentors.
+Please read the FAQ for Mentors and, if interested in participating, the instructions for posting projects.

 While typical OSRE supported projects require mentors who are connected to University of California-based open source projects, thanks to funding from the National Science Foundation, the Summer of Reproducibility allows us to also support US-based mentors interested in research projects related to the creation and usage of reproducibilty artifacts.